 Our policy is to stop accruing interest on an investment if we determine that interest is no longer collectible.
 To date we have not placed any investments on non-accrual.
-At September 30, 2003 and September 30, 2002, no payments were past due on any of our debt securities.
-However, at December 31, 2003 one portfolio company was late in remitting its principal payment and has since remitted the past due amount.
+At March 31, 2004, September 30, 2003 and September 30, 2002, no payments were past due on any of our debt securities.
 We do not risk rate our equity securities.

 Valuation Methods.
 For debt securities, we first determine if there is a market for the debt security.
 If there is a market, then we will determine the value based on the market prices for the security, even if that market is not robust.
-At December 31, 2003, Burt's Bees was traded in a public market and the valuation reflects the trading price at December 31, 2003.
-At September 30, 2003, December 31, 2002 and September 30, 2002 there was no market for any of the debt securities in our portfolio.
+At March 31, 2004, Burt's Bees was traded in a public market and the valuation reflects the market price at March 31, 2004.
+At September 30, 2003 and September 30, 2002 there was no market for any of the debt securities in our portfolio.
 If there is no market for the debt securities, then we begin with the risk rating designation of the security described above.
 Using the risk rating designation above, we seek to determine the value of the security as if we intended to sell the security in a current sale.
-To determine the current sale price of the security, we may use some or all of the following items: financial standing of the issuer of the security, comparison of the business and financial plan of the issuer with actual results, the cost of the security, the size of the security held as it relates to the liquidity of the market for such securities, contractual restrictions on the disposition of the security, pending public offering of the issuer of the security, pending reorganization activity affecting the issuer such as mergers or debt restructuring, reported prices of similar securities of the issuer or comparable issuers, ability of the issuer to obtain needed financing, changes in the economy affecting the issuer, recent purchases or sale of a security of the issuer, pricing by other buyers or sellers of similar securities, financial statements of the borrower, the type of security, cost at date of purchase, size of holding, discount from market value of unrestricted securities of the same class at the time of purchase, special reports prepared by analysts, information as to any transactions or offers with respect to the security, existence of merger proposals or tender offers affecting the securities, the collateral, the issuer's ability to make payments, the current and forecasted earnings of the issuer, sales to third parties of similar securities, statistical ratios compared to lending standards, statistical ratios compared to other similar securities and other pertinent factors.
+To determine the current sale price of the security, we may use some or all of the following items: financial standing of the issuer of the security, comparison of the business and financial plan of the issuer with actual results, the cost of the security, the size of the security, pending reorganization activity affecting the issuer such as mergers or debt restructuring, reported prices of similar securities of the issuer or comparable issuers, ability of the issuer, to obtain needed financing, changes in the economy affecting the issuer, recent purchases or sale of a security of the issuer or comparable issuers, ability of the issuer is obtain needed financing, changes in the economy affecting the issuer, size of holding, discount from market value of unrestricted securities of the same class at the time of purchase, special reports prepared by analysts, information as to any transactions or offers with respect to the security, existence of merger proposals or tender offers affecting the securities, the collateral, the issuer's ability to make payments, the current and forecasted earnings of the issuer sales to third parties of similar securities, statistical ratios compared to other similar securities and other pertinent factors.

 For equity securities, we first determine if there is any market for the equity security.
 If there is a market, then we determine the value based on the market prices for the security, even if that market is not robust.
-At December 31, 2003, September 30, 2003, December 31, 2002 and September 30, 2002 there was no market for any of the equity securities we owned.
+At March 31, 2004, September 30, 2003 and September 30, 2002 there was no market for any of the equity securities we owned.
 If there is no market for the equity securities, then we use the same information we would use for a debt security valuation described above, except risk-rating, as well as standard valuation techniques used by major valuation firms to value the equity securities of private companies.
 These valuation techniques consist of: discounted cash flow of the expected sales price in the future, the value of the securities based on the recent sale of comparable transactions and a review of similar companies that are publicly traded and the market multiple of their equity securities.
+At

-At December 31, 2003 we had \$37,000 invested, at cost, in equity securities compared to our debt portfolio with a cost basis of \$120,626,277.
+March 31, 2004 we had \$37,000 invested, at cost, in equity securities compared to our debt portfolio with a cost basis of \$140,589,669.